-Quarterback Club hosts dance THE PARTHENON The Marshall University Quarterback Club of Charleston is hosting its 8th annual Valentine Dinner Dance beginning at 7 p.m.
+Quarterback Club hosts dance The Marshall University Quarterback Club of Charleston is hosting its 8th annual Valentine Dinner Dance beginning at 7 p.m.
 Feb.
-18 at the Charleston \$50 and are for those who Marriott Grand Ballroom.
-Tickets will be sold on a first-come, first-serve Coach's sponsorships will basis because of the receive a program menlimited number of tickets.
+18 at the Charleston Marriott Grand Ballroom.
+Tickets will be sold on a first-come, first-serve basis because of the limited number of tickets.
 The price of tickets includes dinner and beverages such as beer, wine and soft drinks.
 A mixed drink cash bar will be from the dance will benefit Marshall football program.
 The deadline for individual tickets is Monday.
-The club is a subsidiary of Big Green and is offering to purchase sponsorship tickets.
+The club is a subsidiary of Big Green and is offering purchase sponsorship tickets.
 Green and White sponsorships are \$975, which includes 10 tickets, a reserved table, program mention and a special gift.
-Coach's sponsorships are are not able to attend but would still like to donate. tion and will be eligible to win prizes.
-Reservations and sponsorship donations must be made by Gena Ryan, president available.
+Coach's sponsorships are \$50 and are for those who are not able to attend but would still like to donate.
+Coach's sponsorships will receive a program mention and will be eligible to win prizes.
+Reservations and sponsorship donations must be made by Friday.
+Gena Ryan, president available.
 All proceeds of the club, and her husband will be co-chairing the dance.
-Ryan has been involved at Marshall for many years since her graduation from Marshall in "Marshall has ala chance for supporters ways been very dear to our hearts," Ryan said.
-"We have been through good and bad with this school and we will always continue."
-This is the biggest fundraiser of the year for Marshall University Quarterback Club.
-People come from all over the region for this event.
-Head coach Doc Holliday, and his staff will be in attendance.
-"This has become an event people really look forward to," Ryan said.
-"People get a chance to mingle with the coaches and just have a great time."
-Attire will be business casual, and guests will be eligible to win prizes throughout the night.
-Rooms at the Marriott are available.
-242748 THE VILLAGE ON SIXTH PARTHENON - 1/4 PG A $3 \times 10.5$ Scared to let them know?
-WE AREN'T!
+Ryan has been involved at Marshall for many years since her graduation from Marshall in a chance for supporters ways been very dear to are available.

+Scared to let them know?

 Come on readers, get creative!